 Figure legends including figure number, a short title and detailed description should be embedded at the end of text file.

 All figures should be cited consecutively in the main text by Arabic numbers (Figure 1, Figure 2, etc).
-All figures must be submitted in TIFF or JPEG format as separate files labeled with the corresponding numbers.
+All figures must be in high resolution and inserted at the end of the manuscript and labeled with the corresponding numbers.
+The text in Figures must be in Arial Font and clearly readable.
 Photographs of a person should render them unidentifiable or include their written permission.

 American Journal of Translational Research is an open access journal which provides instant, worldwide and barrier-free access to the full-text of all published articles.
 Publishing Fee allows the publisher to make the published material available for free to all interested online readers.